How to Set the Right Price for Your Home in 2026

 When You List Changes What You Can Realistically Ask

 Seasonality is real on the Peninsula.
-Spring — February through May — brings the highest buyer activity, the most competitive offer environments, and the strongest justification for Event Pricing.
-Summer slows as families go on vacation.
+Spring -- February through May -- brings the highest buyer activity, the most competitive offer environments, and the strongest justification for Event Pricing.
+Summer slows as families travel.
 Fall is a secondary peak.
-Deep winter is the slowest window, and pricing needs to reflect reduced buyer pool competition.
+Deep winter is the slowest window, and pricing needs to reflect a reduced buyer pool.

 | Season | Buyer Activity | Pricing Implication |